jhalterman/sarge/README.md

 	Sarge sarge = new Sarge();
     MailService service = sarge.supervise(MailService.class, plan);

-Supervision is automatically applied according to the plan when any exception occurs when invoking a method against the object:
+Supervision is automatically applied according to the plan when any exception occurs while invoking a method against the object:

     // Failures are handled according to the plan service.sendMail();